c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Pipeline Schema
 ---------------

-Pair Pipeline.
-You can refer to the latest `pipeline implementation <https://bitbucket.org/mugqic/genpipes/src/master/pipelines/tumor_pair/>`_.

-There are three options for Tumor Pair Pipeline: sv, ensemble and fastpass.
+There are three options for Tumor Pair Pipeline: sv, ensemble(default) and fastpass.

 Figure below shows the schema of the Tumor Pair Pipeline (sv) option.
 See here to download a high resolution image of `Tumor Pair Sequencing Pipeline (sv) <https://bitbucket.org/mugqic/genpipes/raw/master/resources/workflows/GenPipes_tumor_pair_sv.png>`_ to download a high resolution image of the same.